unlaunch/documentation/_docs/sdks/java-sdk.md

 ### Concepts

 #### 1. In-memory data store
 Unlaunch Java SDK (all server-side SDKs) connect to Unlaunch servers upon initialization to download all feature flags, variations and dynamic configurations, and store these in an in-memory data store.
-All subsequent flag evaluations are done using the in-memory data store and give results very quickly.
+All subsequent flag evaluations are done using the in-memory data store and results are available instantly.

 #### 2. Events and Metrics Tracking
 Unlaunch Java SDK periodically sends events to Unlaunch servers.
 These events are used for showing metrics and to generate data for the Insights Graph.

-#### 3. Offline Mode
+### Offline Mode

 Feature flags start their journey on a developer's computer.
 A developer should be able to build and run their code locally even if they don't have network connectivity.
 To achieve this, Unlaunch Java SDK can be started in **offline mode**.
-When running in offline mode, the SDK will not connect to Unlaunch servers nor it will send any data to it.
+When running in offline mode, the SDK will not connect to Unlaunch servers nor will it send any data to it.

 When activating offline mode, you don't need to pass in the SDK key.
 When you evaluate a feature flag in offline mode, it will return the `control` variation.